-- (2) Based solely on a Schedule 13G/A filed on February 14, 2024 by (i) Biglari Holdings Inc. ("Biglari Holdings"), (ii) The Lion Fund II, L.P. ("Lion Fund II"), (iii) First Guard Insurance Company ("First Guard"), (iv) Biglari Capital Corp. ("BCC") and (v) Sardar Biglari (collectively, the "Biglari Parties"), as of December 31, 2023.
+(2) Based solely on a Schedule 13G/A filed on February 14, 2024 by (i) Biglari Holdings Inc. ("Biglari Holdings"), (ii) The Lion Fund II, L.P. ("Lion Fund II"), (iii) First Guard Insurance Company ("First Guard"), (iv) Biglari Capital Corp. ("BCC") and (v) Sardar Biglari (collectively, the "Biglari Parties"), as of December 31, 2023.
 According to the Schedule 13G/A, Biglari Holdings has shared voting and dispositive power over 120,000 shares of our comment stock; Lion Fund II has shared voting and dispositive power over 4,000,000 shares of our common stock; First Guard has shared voting and dispositive power over 120,000 shares of our common stock; BCC has shared voting and dispositive power over 4,000,000 shares of our common stock; and Mr. Biglari has shared voting and dispositive power of 4,120,000 shares of our common stock.
 The share amounts reported herein consist of (i) 4,000,000 shares of Common Stock held of record by Lion Fund II and (ii) 120,000 shares of Common Stock held of record by First Guard.
 Mr. Biglari is the sole member, Chairman and Chief Executive Officer of BCC, which is the general partner of Lion Fund II.
+Mr. Biglari is also the Chairman and Chief Executive Officer of Biglari Holdings.
 By virtue of these relationships, Mr. Biglari and BCC may be deemed to share beneficial ownership of the securities held by Lion Fund II.
-Mr. Biglari is also the Chairman and Chief Executive Officer of Biglari Holdings and maintains investment and voting control of the securities held by Biglari Holdings.
-First Guard is a wholly owned subsidiary of Biglari Holdings.
-By virtue of these relationships, Mr. Biglari and Biglari Holdings may be deemed to share beneficial ownership of the securities held by First Guard.
-The principal business address for First Guard is 240 Nokomis Ave S., Venice, FL 34285.
-The principal business address for each of the other Biglari Parties is 19100 Ridgewood Parkway, Suite 1200, San Antonio, TX 78259. - (3) Based solely on a Schedule 13G/A filed on January 26, 2024, by BlackRock, Inc., as a parent holding company or control person, relating to stock held directly, or indirectly by certain subsidiaries, as of December 31, 2023.
+Mr. Biglari is also the Chairman and Chief Executive Officer of Biglari Holdings.
+By virtue of these relationships, Mr. Biglari is a wholly owned subsidiary of Biglari Holdings.
+By virtue of these relationships, Mr. Biglari is a wholly owned subsidiary of Biglari Holdings.
+By virtue of these relationships, Mr. Biglari is also the Chairman and Chief Executive Officer of Biglari Holdings.
+By virtue of these relationships, Mr. Biglari is also the Chairman and Chief Executive Officer of Biglari Holdings.
+By virtue of these relationships, Mr. Biglari and BCC may be deemed to share beneficial ownership of the securities held by Lion Fund II.
+Mr. Biglari and Biglari Holding

+(3) Based solely on a Schedule 13G/A filed on January 26, 2024, by BlackRock, Inc., as a parent holding company or control person, relating to stock held directly, or indirectly by certain subsidiaries, as of December 31, 2023.
 The Schedule 13G/A indicated that BlackRock, Inc. had sole dispositive power for 2,475,121 shares and sole voting power for 2,416,969 shares.
 BlackRock, Inc. has an address of 50 Hudson Yard, New York, New York 1001.